 ● Always On Top setting for easy access.

-KiTTY is a very simple alternative for PuTTY SSH client for Windows 8.1 and 10.
-KiTTY is simple a fork of the original PuTTY and has all the features with and adds some.
+KiTTY is another very simple alternative for PuTTY.
+It is simply a fork of the original PuTTY and has all the features with and adds some.
 KiTTY’s user interface is much the same as PuTTY’s, so it is very familiar and easy to learn.
 Some of the features included in KiTTY are:

 ● Shortcuts for pre-defined commands.